Saturday, November 24, 2018

-As you know from previous posts I was a psychotherapist for over 30 years.
-This is from an old post about the art of psychotherapy and the privilege of listening, Susan Grout style.
-I rewrote some of it as it feels like a very pertinent subject to readdress.
+There is an art to psychotherapy and the privilege of listening.
 I find that today more and more people have trouble listening.
 One of the causes is the constant interference of cell phones in our culture.
 People are allowing themselves to be constantly distracted.
-Read on.

 "Come in, welcome, sit and tell me everything, I want to hear every word."
 This I said to every client, at first as a joke, and then I realized I sincerely meant that.